NUCOR Welcomes you to the Fall 2020 Virtual Career Fair

-- Review companies attending the fair on Handshake.
+- Review companies attending the fair on Career Fair Plus or Handshake

 - Take notes and prepare questions to ask recruiters. ("What do you like most about working at ABC Company?")

-- Attend CareerFEST Events and practice networking with recruiters.
+- Attend CareerFEST Virtual Events and practice networking with recruiters

 During Career Fair

-- While you're waiting in line, study your notes and questions for the company.
+- While you're waiting in a virtual room, study your notes and questions for the company

-- Greet employers with a smile, an acceptable handshake, and your personal introduction.
+- Greet employers with a smile, and your personal introduction

-- Ask the representative for a business card or their contact information.*
+- Ask the representative for their contact information*

-- After you walk away, make notes about your conversation for a follow-up after the fair.
+- After your session, make notes about your conversation for a follow-up after the fair

 "I remember my first year at Michigan Tech.
 I was debating if I wanted to go to the career fair.
 I decided to go and because of it, I have a large network of industry professionals.